iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 - Lower CPU usage / higher throughput.
-Particularly on modern storage buffered writes are bottlenecked by the operating system having to copy data from the kernel's page cache to postgres buffer pool using the CPU.
-Whereas direct IO can often move the data directly between the storage devices and postgres' buffer cache, using DMA.
+Particularly on modern storage buffered writes are bottlenecked by the operating system having to copy data from the kernel's page cache to maintable buffer pool using the CPU.
+Whereas direct IO can often move the data directly between the storage devices and maintable' buffer cache, using DMA.
 While that transfer is ongoing, the CPU is free to perform other work.
 - Reduced latency - Direct IO can have substantially lower latency than buffered IO, which can be impactful for OLTP workloads bottlenecked by WAL write latency.
-- Avoiding double buffering between operating system cache and postgres' shared_buffers.
+- Avoiding double buffering between operating system cache and maintable' shared_buffers.
 - Better control over the timing and pace of dirty data writeback.